-The cabin is refined and modern look.
-Small but elegant white floral displays decorate the wall between the centre seats, adding to the overall luxury feel of the cabin.
+The cabin is refined and modern-looking.
+Small but elegant white floral displays decorate the wall between the center seats, adding to the overall luxury feel of the cabin.

 I was seated in 14A for the 12-hour flight from Hong Kong to Düsseldorf.
 The first row in the plane is designated the number 11 since the A350 doesn’t feature a First Class cabin.

-For entertainment, you are given BOSE noise cancelling headphones.
+For entertainment, you are given BOSE noise-canceling headphones.
 There is also a useful universal power outlet in the seat compartment and a dimmable reading light.
 An extendable fold-out table can be extended from a triangularly shaped work surface.

-In front of the seat is a large footrest, which forms part of the fully flat-bed when the seat is reclined.
+In front of the seat is a large footrest, which forms part of the fully flatbed when the seat is reclined.
 There is enough space underneath the ottoman to stow away your shoes or a backpack.
-Contrary to the Business Class seats on Cathay Pacific’s B777 and A330, the ottoman forms one entity with a cushioned, click and lift up side panel that not only gives the Business Class suite a more spacious feel but also allows slightly more knee room when in the flat-bed position.
+Contrary to the Business Class seats on Cathay Pacific’s B777 and A330, the ottoman forms one entity with a cushioned, click, and lift up a side panel that not only gives the Business Class suite a more spacious feel but also allows slightly more knee room when in the flatbed position.
 Above the ottoman is a large, private screen (15.4-inch or 40 cm) that swings out from the side of the seat suite’s wall.
-You can tilt it up or down so that you can enjoy a movie or TV show from the near or fully flat-bed position.
+You can tilt it up or down so that you can enjoy a movie or TV show from the near or fully flatbed position.

 Picking seats: The Best & Worst A350 Business Class Seat

 What are the best Business Class seats on Cathay Pacific’s A350?
-The seats in row 20 and 21 are located in their own little private cabin and are therefore are probably the best.
+The seats in rows 20 and 21 are located in their own little private cabin and are therefore are probably the best.

-Solo travellers should go fo the window seats, while travel companions are better off in the centre seats.
+Solo travelers should go for the window seats, while travel companions are better off in the center seats.

 What are the worst Business Class seats on Cathay Pacific’s A350?
-Seats in rows 11, 19 and 20 are located close to the galley and lavatories, so may suffer from noise.
-The last row of Business Class, row 21, which is located in front of the Premium Economy bassinet seats (which are often taken by or appointed to families with young children).
+Seats in rows 11, 19, and 20 are located close to the galley and lavatories, so they may suffer from noise.
+The last row of Business Class, row 21, is located in front of the Premium Economy bassinet seats (often taken by or appointed to families with young children).

 Business Class passengers are provided with a nice blanket and a high-quality pillow, in addition to a duvet to enhance the sleeping comfort.